A Practice Committed to Client Service and Comprehensive Representation

 Special Needs Planning and Special Needs Trusts

-Mr. Henry has experience in creating estate plans for his clients, including wills, trusts, statutory durable powers of attorney dealing with financial matters, medical powers of attorney, and directives to physicians commonly known as "living wills."
+Our firm has extensive experience in creating estate plans for our clients, including wills, trusts, statutory durable powers of attorney dealing with financial matters, medical powers of attorney, and directives to physicians commonly known as "living wills."
 Estate planning is about effectively planning for seen and unforeseen contingencies in life up to and including death or incapacity.
 A good and periodically reviewed estate plan creates comfort in providing assurance that you have taken the steps necessary for you and those you care about.
 To see more about estate planning options, visit Estate Planning: Creating a Plan for the Future.

 Other Areas of Practice

-Aside from Mr. Henry's primary areas of practice, he advises and represents clients in other civil matters, including elder law, family law, ad valorem property tax, consumer law, and personal injury.
+Aside form our firm's primary areas of practice, he advises and represents clients in other civil matters, including family law, property tax, consumer law, and personal injury related to his principle areas of practice.